 Over the last couple of years, cold brewing gained lots of attention from both tea drinkers and scientists.
 What was once considered the ultimate brewing method to extract the most nutrients and thus provide better health benefits is now being replaced by new and exciting findings.
-As it turns out, cold brewing may provide even better benefits than hot brewing – but not for all tea types. is one of them.
+As it turns out, cold brewing may provide even better benefits than hot brewing – but not for all tea types.
+Green tea is one of them.
 And what about the flavour?
-We tested both brewing methods to see how they compare in terms of flavour and colour – find out what's the difference is in this cold brew tea vs hot brew tea test.
+We tested both brewing methods to see how they compare in terms of flavour and colour – find out what’s the difference is in this cold brew tea vs hot brew tea test.

 Get your tea ready and let’s dive in!